 Can I use other greens?

 Spinach, arugula, or Swiss chard can all be used instead of kale.
-Each gives the sauce a slightly different flavor profile, but all blend well into a creamy texture.
+Each one will shift the flavor a little, but the method stays the same.

 How can I make this spicier?

-Add a pinch of red pepper flakes or a drizzle of chili oil when serving for a gentle heat that complements the lemon and garlic.
+A pinch of red pepper flakes or a drizzle of chili oil at the end adds heat without changing the rest of the dish.

 Final Thoughts